 Why did I receive a property assessment notice that is separate from my property tax bill?

-Your assessment notice is provided in March to give you time to review your property’s assessed value and contact the the Town of Canmore if you have concerns about the assessment before property taxes are determined.
+Your assessment notice is provided in February to give you time to review your property’s assessed value and contact the Town of Canmore if you have concerns about the assessment before property taxes are determined.
 Since you are not able to dispute your property tax bill, you must address any concerns with your assessment notice before the assessment complaint deadline closes.

 Why did I receive a supplementary notice?